 Tyler is located in the geographical area of East Texas known as the "Piney Woods", about half-way between Dallas and Shreveport, and just south of the Interstate I-20 corridor.

-Tyler, the county seat of Smith County, occupies an area of about 50 square-miles, and is at an official altitude of 544 feet (165 meters) above sea level.
+Tyler, the county seat of Smith County, occupies an area of about 54 square-miles, and is at an official altitude of 544 feet (165 meters) above sea level.
 The terrain surrounding Tyler is mostly forested, gently rolling hills, dotted with ranches, lakes, and pastures.

-The elevation ranges from 300 to 600 feet.
 Mineral resources include petroleum, natural gas, iron ore, clay, limestone, lignite, and salt.
 Less than 10% of Smith County is prime farm land.